-23. Follow the calibration steps as they appear.
-As you proceed through the calibration process, the display automatically updates to show the next step.
+4. Follow the calibration steps in the order in which they appear on the page.
+As you proceed through the calibration process, the display updates to show the next step.

-Pressing the ESC key during any of the steps or letting the system sit idle for over 3 minutes will stop the calibration procedure.
+Pressing the ESC key during any of the steps or letting the system sit idle for more than 3 minutes stops the calibration procedure.